Dragon Age: Inquisition – Trespasser: Plot

 Two years after the events of the main campaign, the Inquisition arrives at the Winter Palace to attend a summit at the request of the recently elected Divine Victoria.
 A council is assembled to determine the role of the Inquisition now that the Breach has been closed and Thedas is at peace.
-During the talks, a dead Qunari warrior is found, leading the Inquisitor to investigate the presence of Eluvians, magical mirror artifacts, in the palace.
-The Inquisitor discovers a Qunari plot to invade southern Thedas using the Eluvians and proselytize its people to the Qun, the collectivist philosophy which governs the highly regimented Qunari society.
+A dead Qunari warrior is found during the talks, leading the Inquisitor to investigate the presence of Eluvians, magical mirror artifacts, in the palace.

-Notes found by the Inquisitor indicate that a mysterious elven "agent of Fen'Harel" has been disrupting the Qunari's plans.
+The Inquisitor discovers a Qunari plot to invade southern Thedas using the Eluvians and proselytize its people to the Qun, the collectivist philosophy which governs Qunari society.
+Notes indicate that a mysterious elven "agent of Fen'Harel" has been disrupting the Qunari's plans.
 During this time, the Inquisitor's Anchor begins to flare up uncontrollably.
 The Inquisition is confronted by the Viddasala, a high-ranking Qunari leader who accuses Solas, a former companion who departed the Inquisition after Corypheus' defeat, of disrupting their plans and manipulating the Inquisition into opposing the Qunari.

 After traveling through the Eluvians and defeating the Qunari, the Inquisitor encounters Solas, who petrifies the Viddasala.
-Solas reveals that he is Fen'Harel and had created the Veil — the metaphysical boundary between the physical world and the Fade — to seal away the other ancient elven gods after they abused their power.
-This caused the downfall of the elven empire, whose society was dependent on the presence of the Fade.
-Regretful of his damage to the elves, Solas states his intentions to collapse the Veil and restore the world of the ancient elves, even if the current state of the world may be destroyed in the process; he also confirms that he has placed agents in the Inquisition, which is now growing corrupt.
+Solas reveals that he is Fen'Harel and had created the Veil — the metaphysical boundary between the physical world and the Fade — to imprison the other ancient elven gods after they abused their power.
+Regretful at causing the downfall of the elves (whose society was dependent on the presence of the Fade), Solas states his intentions to collapse the Veil and restore the world of the ancient elves, an act which will likely destroy the current state of the world in turn.
+He also reveals that he warned the Inquisition about the Qunari threat because, despite what he plans to do, he'd rather the world live in the peace it has left.
+He also confirms that he has placed agents in the Inquisition, which is now growing corrupt.
 The Inquisitor may declare their intention to either kill or redeem Solas.
 Solas ultimately amputates the Inquisitor's arm to prevent the Anchor from killing them and leaves.
 Back at the council, the Inquisitor either disbands the Inquisition or restructures it into a peacekeeping organization under the oversight of the Divine.

-In a post-epilogue scene, the Inquisitor resolves to find allies who are beyond Solas' influence, and marks the location of the Tevinter Imperium on a map of Thedas.
+In a post-epilogue scene, the Inquisitor resolves to find allies who are beyond Solas' influence, marking the location of the Tevinter Imperium on a map of Thedas.